The following Maui restaurants are no longer open

 Compadres CLOSED in 2008 and was replaced by Los Pelenos (which then closed in 2009).
 Compadres was a Mexican-themed restaurant in the Lahaina Cannery Mall (the shopping center with the Safeway grocery store and Long’s drugstore).
 Phone 808-661-7189.

 Compadres Bar & Grill was open for breakfast, lunch, and dinner.
 The breakfast menu had omelets, fruits, huevos rancheros, and more.
-The long lunch and dinner menu included appetizers, soups, salads, tacos, enchiladas, burritos, Rellenos, chimichanga, sandwiches.
+The long lunch and dinner menu included appetizers, soups, salads, tacos, enchiladas, burritos, Rellenos, chimichanga, and sandwiches.
 The food was all tasty, but ask about which items are hot and spicy if that is a concern.
 Compadres described their food as “Western cooking with a Mexican accent.”

 Cow Pig Bun